BulsonTheGreat/My-Hole-Detector/README.md

 # My-Hole-detector
-A simple android studio app which detects turbulance and saves your location in a database
+A simple android studio app which detects turbulance and saves your location in it's registry